-Option Description [Shutter speed lock] Select [ON] to lock shutter speed at its current value in modes S and M. • In icons appear in the shooting display and control panel when shutter-speed lock is in effect.
-[Aperture lock] Select [ON] to lock aperture at its current value in modes A and M. • • • cons appear in the shooting display and control panel when aperture lock is in effect.
-[Focus-point lock] Select [ON] to lock focus-point selection on the currently-selected focus point.
-Focus point lock does not apply when [Auto-area AF] is selected for AF-area mode.
-When [3D-tracking] is selected, the focus point will track subject motion while the shutter-release button is pressed halfway.
+Option Description [Shutter speed lock] Select [ON] to lock shutter speed at its current value in modes S and M. • II icons appear in the shooting display and control panel when shutter-speed lock is in effect.
+Select [ON] to lock aperture at its current value in modes A and M. • • icons appear in the shooting display and control panel when aperlock is in effect.
+[Focus-point lock] Select [ON] to lock focus-point selection on the currently-selected focus point. • Focus point lock does not apply when [Auto-area AF] is selected for AF-area mode. • When [3D-tracking] is selected, the focus point will track subject motion while the shutter-release button is pressed halfway.

-658 f4: Control Lock
+661 f4: Control Lock